Do Arrests Without Conviction Show Up on Background Check? Yes & No

 If the EEOC determines that an applicant was discriminated against because of their criminal record, the EEOC can pursue punishment against the employer.
 Admittedly, it’s a fine line to discern, and proving discrimination may be a challenge.
 Penalties could include a hefty fine and punitive damages for the applicant.3

 Many employers aren’t even sure do arrests without conviction show up on background check.
 Employers don’t typically perform the background check themselves; they hire a private company specializing in retrieving and organizing this type of information.
 The private company checks records from the courthouse and any other source of public records.
 Therefore, if an arrest record is out there, you can assume that the private company will find it.
-Whether they include or not in your report is another matter.
+Whether they are included or not in your report is another matter.
 Some private search companies will exclude arrest records in order to follow EEOC guidelines and because each state’s law varies.

-What’s The Difference Between A Criminal Background Check, Fingerprint Background Check, and Employment Background Check?
+What’s the Difference Between a Criminal Background Check, Fingerprint Background Check, and Employment Background Check?

 There are a few different types of background checks that are possible.
 Depending on who is conducting your background check, they may be any one of the following.